 - Reduces seizure frequency by more than 50% in half of all patients who try it.3

-- 1. Kossof et al. (2009).
-Optimal Clinical management of children receiving the ketogenic diet: Recommendations of the international Ketogenic Diet Study Group.
-Epilepsia, 50(2):1-14
+- 1. Kossoff et al. (2018).
+Optimal clinical management of children receiving dietary therapies for epilepsy: Updated recommendations of the International Ketogenic Diet Study Group.
+Epilepsia Open, 3(2):175–192.

 - 2. Wibisono et al. (2015).
 Ten-Year Single-Center Experience of the Ketogenic Diet: Factors Influencing Efficacy, Tolerability, and Compliance.
 J Paediatr (in press).
 Henderson et al. (2006).
 Efficacy of the Ketogenic Diet as a treatment option for epilepsy: meta-analysis.
 J child Neurol 21:193-198.